Design

 College of Arts and Letters

 The Department of Design recognizes that the environments in which we live and work are shaped by an ever-increasing quantity of visual information.
-This information, in the form of two- and three-dimensional forms, comes to us from a variety of sources that utilize both traditional and technologically advanced modes of visual communication.
-To a greater extent than at any other point in our history, artists and designers are dissolving the boundaries between two- and three-dimensional visualization.
+This information, in the form of two and three dimensional images, comes to us from a variety of sources that utilize both traditional and technologically advanced modes of visual communication.
+To a greater extent than at any other point in our history, artists and designers are dissolving the boundaries between two and three dimensional visualization.

-The Department of Design is well positioned to respond to the multifaceted nature of today’s visual culture.
-By offering degree programs in Graphic Design, Interior Architecture, and Photography we prepare our students for a wide range of visual and design practices that play a part in creating our built environment.
+The Department of Design is well positioned to respond to the multifaceted nature of today’s visual arts.
+By offering degree programs in Architecture Studies, Design Studies, Graphic Design, Interior Architecture, and Photography we are able to train our students in a wide range of visual and design and research practices that play a part in creating our built environment.
+Students in the Department typically take a group of core courses that introduces them to a vocabulary of shared visual concepts and techniques and methods before moving on to advanced study in their selected field.

 Programs